alenchavez-dev/python-banking-app/README.md

-# 🏦 Python Banking App (SQL Edition)
+# 🏦 Python SQL Banking App

-A simple console-based banking application built with **Python** and **SQLite**.
+A simple console-based **banking system built with Python and SQLite**, designed to showcase secure data handling, database integration, and clean code structure.
-This project simulates a basic banking system with secure PIN hashing, persistent account storage, CSV transaction auditing, and built-in sample accounts for quick testing.
+This project was originally built for a college course and later **refactored** to use SQL for persistent storage, along with CSV audit logging and preloaded test accounts for quick testing.

-Originally created for a college course, it has been **fully refactored** to demonstrate clean architecture, database integration, and practical security practices suitable for portfolio use.

 ---

 ## 🚀 Features

 - 🔐 **Secure 4-digit PIN hashing** (SHA-256) — no plaintext PINs stored
-- 🧾 **Checking and Savings accounts** with deposits, withdrawals, and live balance updates
+- 🧾 **Checking and Savings accounts** with deposits, withdrawals, and balance updates
-- 🧠 **Basic statistics** — average balances and users above average
+- 🧠 **Basic statistics** — view average balances and users above the average
-- 📝 **CSV transaction audit logging** — secondary log for transparency
+- 📝 **CSV transaction audit logging** for transparent tracking
-- 🧍 **Create/Delete accounts** interactively through the console menu
+- 👤 **Interactive account creation and deletion** via the console menu
 - 🧪 **Three preloaded test accounts** for instant use:
   - `alice` / PIN: `1111`
   - `bob` / PIN: `2222`